 I wanted to share a few tips for removing old silver paste polish, which appears as a white dried-on residue.
 Here is an example from my Burmese Shan cuff.

 This white residue is often rock-hard and quite impenetrable even to a good soaking and brushing.
 To remove it, you need a little chemistry.
-The…Continue
+The white color here is calcium carbonate, an ingredient of…Continue

 Marjorie Ransom writes that the vast majority of available Yemeni jewelry was made in the 20th century, and that the prominent styles of Bedihi and Bawsani did not develop until early in the 20th century.
 She says that she will have the 19th century pieces in her next book which focuses on the silversmiths that made the jewelry.
 She also at once point writes that much 19th century silver in Yemen was a 50/50 silver/metal mix.

 I found a museum exhibit which has 18th and 19th…Continue